-In Seattle, the Fred Hutchinson Cancer Research Center is managing medical data from multiple hospitals and electronic health records systems for a project engaging chemotherapy patients with remote monitoring.
+In Seattle, the Fred Hutchinson Cancer Research Center is managing medical data from multiple hospitals and electronic health records systems for several projects engaging cancer patients with remote monitoring.
 The underlying platform architecture is Microsoft's Azure API for FHIR.
 By facilitating the integration of all the various fragmented data streams into a useable format, the FHIR architecture gets the Center's cancer researchers to the next step: unlocking the power of AI to determine actionable healthcare analytics and insights.

 Of all the potential obstacles to this great leap forward, however, protecting patient data and privacy remains front and center.
 It's one of the most pressing concerns for healthcare decision-makers in the Jabil survey.
-In fact, more than a third of the participants identify privacy concerns as a major factor hampering the development and delivery of their company's healthcare solutions.
-More than half say they are building new teams with technology and data expertise to manage these issues.
+In fact, close to half of the participants identify privacy concerns as a major factor hampering the adoption of their company's healthcare solutions, with companies in North America and Europe most frequently reporting these worries.
+The same percentage, 43%, say they are building new teams with technology and data expertise to manage these issues.